 \section{Experiments}

-We evaluate the attack performance of \textsc{BASE} and \textsc{G-BASE} across a range of datasets and model architectures.
+We evaluate the attack performance of BASE and G-BASE across a range of datasets and model architectures.
 This section focuses on attacks against GNNs; results on i.i.d. data (CIFAR-10 and CIFAR-100) are presented in Appendix~\ref{app:experiments_iid}.
 Open source code is available to reproduce our results.\footnote{\url{https://github.com/MarcusLassila/MIA-audit-GNN}}

 \textbf{Setup.} Experiments are conducted on $6$ graph datasets: Cora, Citeseer, Pubmed, Flickr, Amazon-Photo, and Github.
-Cora, Citeseer and Pubmed are citation networks previously used in node-level MIA work~\citep{Ola2021,Dud2020,Xin2021}.
+Cora, Citeseer and Pubmed are citation networks previously used in node-level MIA work~\citep{Ola2021,Xin2021,Dud2020}.
 For both the target and shadow models, we consider $2$-layer GNN architectures: GCN~\cite{Kip2017}, \textsc{GraphSAGE} with max aggregation~\cite{Ham2017}, and GAT~\cite{Vel2018}.
-Attack performance is measured in terms of the area under the receiver operating characteristic curve (AUC), and true positive rate (TPR) at 1\% and 0.1\% false positive rate (FPR).
+The models are trained inductively on randomly-induced subgraphs containing 50\% of the nodes, and 50\% of the dataset is used as target samples, evenly split between members and non-members.\footnote{On Flickr and Github, only 20\% are used as target samples when using 128 or 64 shadow models.} Attack performance is measured in terms of the area under the receiver operating characteristic curve (AUC), and true positive rate (TPR) at 1\% and 0.1\% false positive rate (FPR).
 The AUC captures the average attack performance across all FPRs, while the attack performance at low FPR is most relevant in practice, as high TPR at a low FPR is essential for confident and reliable membership inference~\citep{Car2022}.
 Additional details of the training procedure and hyperparameter selection are provided in Appendix~\ref{app:ExperimentalSetup}.

-\textbf{Baseline attacks.} We compare the performance of \textsc{BASE} and \textsc{G-BASE} against \textsc{LiRA}~\cite{Car2022} and \textsc{RMIA}~\cite{Zar2024}, the current state-of-the-art MIAs for i.i.d. data.
-We also compare against node-level MLP-classifier attacks against GNNs from prior work~\citep{Ola2021,Dud2020,Xin2021}.
+\textbf{Baseline attacks.} We compare the performance of BASE and G-BASE against LiRA~\cite{Car2022} and RMIA~\cite{Zar2024}, the current state-of-the-art MIAs for i.i.d. data.
+We also compare against node-level MLP-classifier attacks against GNNs from prior work~\citep{Ola2021, Xin2021,Dud2020}.
 To strengthen these baselines, we enhance the MLP-classifier attacks by using multiple shadow models to generate attack features, following the shadow training framework of~\cite{Sho2017}.
 The attacks are implemented based on the descriptions in their respective papers, incorporating information from the authors' code when available.